1672 Musselburgh - The Lawyer Golfer

 There is definite evidence that Sir John Foulis of Ravelston, a prominent Edinburgh lawyer, who kept copious records of his golf on Leith Links, played golf at Musselburgh in 1672.
 He lost in a match with his friends Gosford and Lyon and others as his notebook records:

 Mar 2 Lost at Golfe at Musselboorgh with Gosford, Lyon etc .. .. £3 5s 0d

 Gosford also played Lord Newbyth, Lord of Session, on the East Links at North Berwick in the same year.
-The East Links at North Berwick is no longer played but Musselburgh course is and therefore Sir John Foulis is the first known person who played an extant golf course, which is why it is listed in the Guinness Book of Records as the oldest course.
+The East Links at North Berwick is no longer played but the old Musselburgh course is.
+It used to be listed in the Guinness Book of Records as the world's oldest golf course.

-Musselburgh is also the site of the world's first recorded women's golf competition, when in 1811, (Royal) Musselburgh Golf Club offered prizes for the fish ladies golf competition held annually on New Year's day.
+The (Royal) Musselburgh Golf Club offered prizes for the fish ladies golf competition on New Year's day 1811.